 When Leroy was sick I ran into many obstacles that I wasn’t prepared for with a giant breed dog.
 It’s not that I never thought about it but I just wasn’t prepared to have a debilitated dog as soon as I did.

-Helping him up was nearly impossible and getting him into the car proved to be impossible for me alone.
-It was scary and frustrating and a huge wake up call.
+Helping him up was nearly impossible and getting him into the car without a dog ramp or dog steps proved to be impossible for me alone.
+It was scary and frustrating and a huge wake-up call.

 We got a ramp.
 We got a lift harness.
 We made alterations to our home.